-What Are the Different Types of Burglary?
+The Different Types of Burglary

-What is the Punishment for Burglary in Washington state?
+What Is the Punishment for Burglary in Washington State?

 The punishment for someone convicted of burglary in Washington depends on many factors.
 Washington uses sentencing guidelines that take into account both the seriousness of the crime and the criminal background of the person who has been charged.
-However, even with the sentencing guidelines the punishment can vary in different courts within the state.
-That’s another reason why it is important to get the help of an experienced criminal defense attorney who knows the local courts.
+However, even with the sentencing guidelines, the punishment can vary in different courts within the state.
+That’s why it is important to get the help of an experienced criminal defense attorney who knows the local courts.
 A good Spokane burglary attorney can help you understand and navigate the state’s criminal system and fight for positive results.

-What is Intent?
+What Is Intent?

 The intent to commit a crime is what is important.
-Even if the intended crime was never actually completed a defendant who is found to have the necessary intent can still be convicted of burglary.
+Even if the intended crime was never actually completed, a defendant who is found to have the necessary intent can still be convicted of burglary.
 For example, a person who breaks into a house intending to steal a television and who then hears a noise and runs off without taking anything can still be convicted of burglary.

-If you are charged with second-degree burglary and you are a first-time offender with no prior felony convictions a typical sentence might be a few months in jail.
+If you are charged with second-degree burglary and you are a first-time offender with no prior felony convictions, a typical sentence might be a few months in jail.
 However, judges also have the option, within the sentencing guidelines, to impose less jail time or no jail time at all for first-time offenders.
-You should consult an experienced criminal defense attorney as soon as possible if this is applies to you.
+You should consult an experienced Spokane criminal defense attorney as soon as possible if this applies to you.